knwang/reaction/docs/ui.md

 Colorblind labels are toggled by adding the `colorblind` class to a parent element.
 The easiest way to do this is to apply it to the top-most `<div>` rendered in our application, because that is a parent to both the lists UI and the card UI.

-It could also be added in multiple places, to parents of each of those elements.
+It could also be added in multiple places, to parents of both the lists UI and card UI.